 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash and cash equivalents, investments, and trade accounts receivable.
 The Company has cash equivalents and investment policies that limit the amount of credit exposure to any one financial institution and restrict placement of these funds to financial institutions evaluated as highly credit-worthy.
-Although the Company has not experienced any material losses relating to its investments.
+Although the Company deposits its cash with multiple financial institutions, its deposits may exceed federally insured limits.
+The Company has not experienced any material losses relating to its investments.